KizeKaze/fast-food-simple/docs.md

 to run a test use vendor/bin/phpunit tests/examplefile.php if you want to use DD to help debug vendor/bin/phpunit tests/UserTest.php --bootstrap ./vendor/autoload.php

+ replace inserts with insertOrderComplete to test the function in the CART CLASS, this is just hand testing.
+ I should only write queries in a (integration test || unit test) to validate database contents.